-I recently purchased a Chromebook to determine if it’s possible to code effectively on it (spoiler: yes it is).
-I’ve actually been on the fence for a while now.
-There were two reasons that finally pushed me to make the purchase; I noticed the dust layer covering my Retina iPad and Kindle HDX, and I realized both tablets can be replaced with a light-weight 11” $200 laptop.
+I recently purchased a Chromebook to discover if it’s possible to effective code on it (spoiler: yes it is).
+I’ve been looking at cloud development options such as Digital Ocean and Nitrous.io for some time now.
+There were two reasons that finally pushed me to make the purchase; my awareness of the dust layer covering my Retina iPad and Kindle HDX, and the realization that I can replace both tablets with a light-weight 11” $200 laptop.

 Acquiring the Chromebook was largely, as they say, for science.
 With that in mind, I kept track of everything I did since day one.
 The following is a hacker’s guide to configuring a fresh install of ChromeOS.

-If you want to be efficient with your operating system, you must grok the default keyboard configuration and shortcuts.
+If you want to be efficient with any operating system, you must grok the default keyboard configuration and shortcuts.
 My first mistake on the Chromebook was remapping the

 Alt key to simulate the